 In January 2010 I first traveled to Easter Island with my then fiancée, now wife (we married on Easter Island), Catherine Ulissey.
 We fell in love with the island and its heritage.
 We were moved by the warmth and generosity of the Rapanui people.
 They not only helped us with our research, but they literally took us into their hearts, even arranging and hosting our wedding!
 Katie and I send out a big Thank You to everyone on Rapa Nui.
 We have returned a couple of times since 2010, and can hardly wait for our next trip there!

-I write a great deal about Easter Island, the rongorongo, petroglyphs, the end of the last ice age, solar outbursts, and more, in my book Forgotten Civilization, if you'd care to read on – with, of course, my thanks to you for your interest in and support of my work.
+As already mentioned, I write a great deal about Easter Island, the rongorongo, petroglyphs, the end of the last ice age, solar outbursts, and more, in my book Forgotten Civilization, if you'd care to read on – with, of course, my thanks to you for your interest in and support of my work.